tomratzon/c_assignment/README.md

 # chemistry_inventory _task

-the program uses a outside date text file
+the program uses a outside date text file.

-the main objective is to run a menu of chemistry compeny that can edit the inventory at the external text file while, updating the inventory according to the menu choices
+the main objective is to run a menu of chemistry compeny that can edit the inventory at the external text file while, updating the inventory according to the menu choices.